 Squirtle crossed his arms and smirked arrogantly.
 Obviously, he agreed with his trainer's not-so-humble opinion.

 Oak coughed to get their attention once more.
-"Well, now that you've all met your partners, let me emphasize a few things regarding them- the moves your Pokemon have had bred into them are quite powerful for such young examples of their species, but I suggest you work hard practicing before actually using them in a battle.
+"Well, now that you've all met your partners, let me emphasize a few things regarding them—the moves your Pokemon have inherited are powerful for such young examples of their species, but I suggest you work hard practicing before actually using them in a battle.
 The more basic moves will be the ones they are best at.
 You probably won't see the true power of their egg moves until they've fully evolved, and obviously without practice, they won't amount to much."

 The kids nodded.
 That made sense.